What we agree on

 What catholics believe

-The Catholic Churc canonizes saints.
+The Catholic Church canonizes saints.
 Where they say specific people (the canonized) are definitively in Heaven.
 They also believe they can pray for intercession (not worship), because the saints can watch us from Heaven.
+There’s a lot to say about this but I’ll keep it short here.

 What protestants believe